Visiting London with kids, it’s a treat to walk into free museums with outstanding collections and exhibits.

 National Portrait Gallery

 What better way to see the most famous people in British history?
 The National Portrait Gallery has original paintings of kings and queens of England, from the Tudors to Queen Elizabeth II, Shakespeare, Charles Dickens, Winston Churchill, the Beatles, J.K.
 Rowling, and more rock stars, actors, writers, poets, explorers, past and present.

-You won’t find this Shakespeare portrait (it’s a cookie) in the museum – photos aren’t permitted.
+In the museum, you won’t find this Shakespeare portrait (it’s a cookie) – photos aren’t permitted.